ricardperez/WebExtractor/README.md

 So this json has a "files" array that contains a description for each website where it will extract elements from.
 This is the parameters description:
-  - name: a name given to this website.
+  - '''name''': a name given to this website.
 This will be given to each resulting element for the key ['site'].
-  - url: the URL to call using curl and the results of which will be parsed
+  - '''url''': the URL to call using curl and the results of which will be parsed
-  - type: has to be either "json" or "dom" depending on what kind of result the URL will return.
+  - '''type''': has to be either "json" or "dom" depending on what kind of result the URL will return.
-  - file: the path to the file that explains how the URL results have to be parsed.
+  - '''file''': the path to the file that explains how the URL results have to be parsed.

 Here I let you 2 examples of website specific description json files (one for the dom type, and one for the json type).

-website1_json_desc.json:
+'''website1_json_desc.json:'''
 ```json
   {
     "id": "an identifier",